riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 *commit head*, and the newest instruction will be added at the *rob tail*.

-To facilitate superscalar *Dispatch* and *Commit*, the ROB is implemented as a circular buffer with W banks (where W is the *dispatch* and *commit* width of the machine [1]_).
+To facilitate superscalar *dispatch* and *commit*, the ROB is implemented as a circular buffer with ``W`` banks (where ``W`` is the *dispatch* and *commit* width of the machine [1]_).
 This organization is shown in :numref:`rob`.

-At *dispatch*, up to W instructions are written from the *fetch packet* into an ROB row, where each instruction is written to a different bank across the row.
-As the instructions within a *fetch packet* are all consecutive (and aligned) in memory, this allows a single PC to be associated with the entire *Fetch Packet* (and the instruction’s position within the *Fetch Packet* provides the low-order bits to its own PC).
+At *dispatch*, up to ``W`` instructions are written from the :term:`Fetch Packet` into an ROB row, where each instruction is written to a different bank across the row.
+As the instructions within a :term:`Fetch Packet` are all consecutive (and aligned) in memory, this allows a single PC to be associated with the entire :term:`Fetch Packet` (and the instruction’s position within the :term:`Fetch Packet` provides the low-order bits to its own PC).
 While this means that branching code will leave bubbles in the ROB, it makes adding more instructions to the ROB very cheap as the expensive costs are amortized across each ROB row.